cosmicanant/recursive-diff/README.md

 ![recursive diff demo](./img/recursive-diff.png?raw=true "Sample Recursive Diff")

-The api returns a standard diff object having key, value pair where each key represents a path and each value represents a change object.
+The api returns a standard diff object having key, value pair where each key represents a '/' separated path and each value represents a change object.
 Path denotes where the changes has been made against the original object and change denotes the nature of change ie: which operation(add/update/delete) has been performed and what is it's new value.

 ```
 diff = {